How Long Does a Mortgage Preapproval Last?

 - Monthly expenses

-How Long Does it Take to Get Pre-approved?
+How Long Does it Take to Get Preapproved?

-Depending on things like your debt, credit score and other financial hitches, it could take much longer.
+Depending on things like your debt, credit score and other financial hitches, getting preapproved for a mortgage could take longer.
 Your best bet is to get in touch with your lender before meeting and make sure you have all the necessary paperwork they’ll use.

 From saving for a down payment to what to do after closing, our first-time home buyer's guide walks you through the home buying process.

 Related Topics: Owning A Home